Implement Blockchain Technology in Your Business: First Know to Get Prepared

 Although blockchain is theoretically secure, participants in the system are still at risk since there are hardly any regulations related to transactions in the chain.

 Take cyber security laws, for instance.
 While the technology is tamper-proof, the vast data within the blockchain are attractive targets of cybercriminals.
 They can use a proof-of-concept or brute force method to identify and compromise vulnerable nodes.
 Unfortunately, blockchain has no specific cybersecurity regulations to address such risks.

 In conclusion: Whether to Implement Blockchain Technology in Your Business

 Yes, it is agreed that you should implement blockchain technology in your business, but not until you have enough budget and human resources to get the job done.

-In addition, consider the possible challenges – particularly those in security and legal issues, so that your business and also other stakeholders are under care!
+In addition, consider the possible challenges – particularly those in security and legal issues- so that your business and other stakeholders are cared for!